Elon Musk suggests turning Twitter HQ into homeless shelter | Digital Trends

 — Elon Musk (@elonmusk) April 10, 2022

-When Musk learned last week that he’d been given a place on Twitter’s board, he tweeted that he was looking forward to working with the team “to make significant improvements to Twitter,” though how much influence he will really have remains to be seen.
+When Musk learned last week that he’d been offered a seat on Twitter’s board, he tweeted that he was looking forward to working with the team “to make significant improvements to Twitter,” though how much influence he will really have remains to be seen.

 Editors' Recommendations